zAbuQasem/MyNotes/Red-teaming/Powerfull automation.md

 > **Important information Notes**
 > 1. Chrome is frequently updated, and behaviors might change over time.
 > 2. The remote debugging feature Chrome provides does not offer an encrypted connection, so use this remotely capability carefully.

-Now you can control the browser remotely.
-Now after knowing some basics let's spy on users..
 ### Using Chrome remote debugging to spy on users!
 - Kill the user chrome session then start a new one
 ```powershell